 According to Guitar Saddles, bridge pins from manufacturers such as Martin and Taylor can come in 3mm or 4mm.

 YouTube Video Tutorial

-In conclusion, guitar bridge pins are by no means universal, because they come in a variety of shapes and sizes.
-For the reason, it’s definitely worth choosing the bridge pin of choice, whether bone or brass and taking them to a proper guitar luthier who will then ream out the holes so they fit into the bridge 100% perfectly.
+In conclusion, guitar bridge pins are by no means universal similar to knobs as I’ve explained elsewhere on the site because they come in a variety of shapes and sizes.
+For this reason, it’s definitely worth choosing the bridge pin of choice, whether bone or brass, and taking them to a proper guitar luthier who will then ream out the holes so they fit into the bridge 100% perfectly.